Meaning of Maragoli phrase omundu we indakwe

-Literal meaning: The mouth of a bottle.
-The meaning of this Maragoli phrase is used to describe the opening of a bottle.
-Speak better Lulogoli, get to know the translation … Read more
+Literal meaning: cut cleverness.
+This Maragoli phrase is used to remind someone that they need to be wise in their decision.
+Speak better Lulogoli, get to know the translation and … Read more

 How to say I love you in Maragoli.
 Yanza is the Maragoli word for Love.
 To say I love you in Maragoli, you add ‘nda’ and the prefix ‘ku’ (verb) … Read more